glygener/glygen-backend-api/README.md

 conf/config.json

-## Data dependence
+## Step-1: Data download
-Download data release from https://data.glygen.org/ftp/ and unpack it in your host server under:

-{DATA_PATH}/releases/data/v-{VER}/

-where {VER} is the version label for the data release (e.g 2.0.2).

-You will also need to create the following paths in your host server:

-{DATA_PATH}/logs/
-{DATA_PATH}/userdata/{SERVER}/jobs/

-where DATA_PATH and SERVER are specified in your conf/config.json
+Visit https://data.glygen.org/ftp/ to see what data release/version {VER} you want to download (for example 2.0.2), and run the python script given to download from that release.
+Since this will take long, use nohup as shown below.

+#### `nohup python3 download_data.py -v {VER} > logfile.log`

-## Starting the mongodb container
+## Step-2: Starting the mongodb container
 Run the python script given to build and start a mongodb container:

 #### `python3 start_mongodb_container.py`

-## Initialize and populate your mongodb database
+## Step-3: Initialize and populate your mongodb database

-To init your mongodb, run:
+To init your mongodb, run (this should be done only one time):

 #### `python3 init_mongodb.py`

-this should be done only one time.

 You can populate the database partially (for test purposes) or fully using the following commands: